Mrs Karen Van Lonkhuyzen

 Biography

-Karen van Lonkhuyzen is a sociologist currently employed in the School of Humanities, Creative Industries, and Social Science as a causal academic staff member.
+Karen van Lonkhuyzen is a sociologist currently employed in the School of Humanities, Creative Industries, and Social Science.
 Karen works in various teaching roles across a range of social science subjects, a pursuit she enjoys fully as someone whose first passion is for teaching.

 Karen began her professional journey with a Bachelor of Arts from Griffith University in 2005.
-Since then, she has earned a Master of Arts in Youth and Religion from the Sydney College of Divinity before deciding to pursue a Ph.D. in the Sociology of Religion here at The University of Newcastle.
+Since then, she has earned a Master of Arts focusing on Youth and Religion from the Sydney College of Divinity before deciding to pursue a PhD in the Sociology of Religion here at The University of Newcastle.

-Karen’s Ph.D. research is a culmination of her career interests in youth education and theology, with her dissertation examining youth engagement with Protestant churches in Australia.
-Her research is utilizing a constructivist methodology to examine the trends in youth engagement with these churches and the reasons behind it.
-This is a topic on which Karen has already published one paper that was presented at the International Association for the Study of Youth Ministry Conference in Atlanta in 2022.
-She also had a paper published and presented at the 2009 International Association for the Study of Youth Ministry Conference in Pretoria, which focused on how critical literacy education in ages 13-18 affected students’ reception of the Gospel message.
+Karen’s PhD research is a culmination of her career interests in youth education and theology, with her dissertation examining youth engagement with Protestant churches in Australia.
+Her research is utilising a constructivist methodology to examine the trends in youth engagement with these churches and the reasons behind it.
+This is a topic on which Karen has already presented one paper at the International Association for the Study of Youth Ministry Conference in Atlanta in 2022.
+She also presented a paper at the 2009 International Association for the Study of Youth Ministry Conference in Pretoria, which focused on how critical literacy education in ages 13-18 affected students’ reception of the Gospel message.

 Memberships: